WPRV

 WPRV (790 AM, "The Score") is a commercial radio station in Providence, Rhode Island.
 The station is owned by Cumulus Media, and airs a sports radio format, largely focused on sports betting.
 Its studios are on Wampanoag Trail in East Providence.
 Established in 1922 as WEAN, the station is the oldest surviving radio station in Rhode Island.

 WPRV's power is 5,000 watts.
 The station operates non-directional by day; at night, to protect other stations on 790 AM from interference, it uses a directional antenna with a two-tower array.
 WPRV's transmitter is off King Phillip Road in East Providence, near the Seekonk River.

 Programming

-Most of WPRV's programming is syndicated from the Infinity Sports Network and BetMGM Network.
+Most of WPRV's programming is syndicated from Westwood One Sports.
 It also features a local afternoon program hosted by Kevin McNamara.

 The station serves as the Providence affiliate for the New York Yankees Radio Network and the Boston Celtics Radio Network.
 It also carries Brown University football and men's basketball.